verana-labs/verifiable-trust-vpr-spec/spec.md

 Any authorized `operator` CAN execute this method on behalf of an `authority`.

-Any credential exchange that requires issuer or verifier to pay fees implies the creation of a `PermissionSession`.
+Any credential exchange that requires issuer or verifier to pay fees, register a digest_sri, or produce a proof implies the creation of a `PermissionSession`.

 If the peer wants to issue a credential, the `agent`, the Verifiable User Agent or Verifiable Service that receive the request MUST send to peer: